canonical/charmed-kubeflow-documentation/docs/explanation/index.rst

 Explanation
 ===========

-The following guides cover key concepts and features of Charmed Kubeflow (CKF).
+The following guides discuss concepts and features of Charmed Kubeflow (CKF).

 Learn about CKF system architecture: